 Berlin has been having a moment in recent years.
 Said to be the fastest-growing startup ecosystem in the world that receives the most venture capital investment of any city in Europe, it’s become a popular hub of creativity – stemming from its fascinating past, its music roots, and its affordable lifestyle.
 Throw Brexit into the mix and Berlin doesn’t seem to be slowing down anytime soon, as a great city to start a business in.

-We recently had the chance to talk an Aussie who made the move to Belgrade, Marko Srdanov of Timeless Music, on making this move from Sydney to Belgrade four years ago.
+We recently had the chance to talk to an Aussie who made the move to Berlin, Emily Casey of Femna, on taking the leap from Melbourne to Berlin two years ago.

-What made you decide to move your business to Belgrade?
+What made you decide to move your business to Berlin?

 How important has your Australian network been to get started over here?